iklevente-zz/Acronix/README.md

 - Save sites to Favourites (0%)
 - Download system (0%)
 - Fullscreen mode (0%)
+- Incognito mode (0%)
+- New window (0%)
+- Zooming (0%)
+- Printing (0%)

 ### Are you a C#/.Net Developer and want to contribute?
 Download the project and open the Acronix.csproj file.
-If Visual Studio asks you to save the project (generate the .sln file) please save it as Acronix.sln next to the Acronix-master folder and restore the missing NuGet packages.
+If Visual Studio asks you to save the project (generate the .sln file) please save it as Acronix.sln next to the Acronix-master folder and then restore the missing NuGet packages.
 Thank you for contributing! 💚👽

 *This project is licensed under the MIT license.*